In Our Heads

-In Our Heads is the fifth studio album by English electronic music band Hot Chip, released on 6 June 2012.
+In Our Heads is the fifth studio album by English synth-pop band Hot Chip, released on 6 June 2012.
 It is the band's first album to be released by Domino.
 It was recorded in a span of five months at English producer Mark Ralph's Club Ralph studio in London.
 The promotional single "Flutes", for which a video debuted on 15 March 2012, was made available as a free download when pre-ordering the album through Domino.
 A limited-edition 12-inch vinyl of the song was eventually released on 2 April 2012.

 "Night & Day" was released as the album's lead single on 4 June 2012.
 Prior to that, the Daphni mix of the song was released as a limited-edition 12-inch vinyl on Record Store Day on 21 April 2012.
 "How Do You Do?" and "Don't Deny Your Heart" were released as the album's second and third singles on 10 September and 26 November 2012, respectively.